Two best friends follow the century-old trail of a mysterious Baltimore rocket builder and the spaceship he built that would rocket him to Venus.

 Rocket To Venus follows Geoff and Buck on a cross-county road trip retracing the steps of Robert Condit, the “mathematical genius” who, with the help of brothers Harry and Sterling Uhler, built a rocket in Geoff’s small garage nearly a century ago.

 From Baltimore to Miami and points beyond, they’re tracking down family, friends, or anyone else who can get them closer to finding the rocket – and closer to discovering who Robert Condit was – a rocket builder who believed he could blast himself into space and onto Venus.
 It’s a trail of rocket fuel and money, in search of a spaceship, and ultimately unravel this head-scratching, science-defying mystery.

-Its an outrageous story about three amateur scientists who built an outrageous spacecraft aimed toward an outrageous destination!
-But beneath all this outrageousness is an internal spirit of a time in history when anything was possible.
-A time when people weren’t inhibited by any perceived limitations…
+This crazy true story follows two best friends uncovering an outrageous tale about three men who built a bullet-shaped spacecraft and aimed it at an impossible destination!
+But beneath all this craziness is an internal spirit of a time in history when anything was possible.
+A time when people weren’t inhibited by their perceived limitations.

 By telling this story from Baltimore’s eclectic history, we hope to open the intersection of science and community.
 Rocket To Venus is a window into Baltimore’s past, telling a story of men pushing past their limits and testing the impossible.
 At the core is a story of friendship and perseverance.
 A reach for the stars, anything’s possible, can-do spirit that lies within us all.